okyeron/OMX-27/Docs.md

 Top left key = AUX Key

-Potentiometers -

 __Encoder__

 Long press encoder to enable mode change.
 Turn to switch modes, short-press to enter mode.

 Within the modes a short press on the encoder will select a parameter to edit.

-In some modes, turning the encoder is set to a default param (like BPM)
+In some modes, turning the encoder is set to a default param (like octave or BPM)

 ### Key Switches